Educational technology in sub-Saharan Africa: One Laptop per Child (OLPC)

 In the 2000s, various projects were begun, mainly aimed at giving each school child access to IT tools, individually or shared among a small group.
 Personalizing the practice of computer technology multiplies the potential uses of ICT in education, not just by familiarization with the technology tools themselves (learning technology), but also by the acquisition of cognitive skills (learning through technology).
 The American One Laptop per Child (OLPC) project, launched in several African countries in 2005, aimed to equip schools with laptop computers at low cost.
 While the average price of an inexpensive personal computer was between US$200 and US$500, OLPC offered its ultraportable XO-1 computer at the price of US$100.
 This technological breakthrough marked an important step in potential access to ICT.
-OLPC became an institutional system: the programme was “bought” by governments, which then took responsibility for distribution to the schools.
+OLPC became an institutional system: the programme was "bought" by governments, which then took responsibility for distribution to the schools.
 The underlying logic of the initiative was one of centralization, thus enabling the large-scale distribution of the equipment.
 Almost 2 million teachers and pupils are now involved in the programme worldwide and more than 2.4 million computers have been delivered.
 Sugar is the free teaching platform installed on the XO computers from the OLPC Foundation.
 Sugar is both a graphic interface at the same time as containing applications, and was designed specifically for children, to support them in their learning with a variety of available content: reading courses, drawing tools, e-books, interactive applications and so on.

 Criticisms of One Laptop per Child in Sub-Saharan Africa

-Unlike more large scale efforts to integrate and enhance education, the One Laptop Per Child (OLPC) program faces criticism on the premise that targeting the poorest areas in Africa that may not have the financial viability to afford laptop computers and maintenance costs for the children.
+Unlike more large scale efforts to integrate and enhance education, the One Laptop per Child (OLPC) program faces criticism on the premise that targeting the poorest areas in Africa that may not have the financial viability to afford laptop computers and maintenance costs for the children.
 Despite its objectives of distributing 100 to 150 million laptops by the year 2008 to the developing countries with the most need, it is measured that as of August 2010, more than 80 percent of the 1.5 million laptops have been sent to high or upper middle income countries according to the World Bank's classifications.

+Implementation Challenges

+There have been a lot of challenges with regards to the implementation of this initiative.
+Here are a few of those challenges:

+Infrastructure Issues

+One of the primary criticisms of OLPC in Sub-Saharan Africa has been the lack of infrastructure to support the program.
+Many schools in the region lack reliable electricity, internet connectivity, and safe storage facilities for the laptops, which hinder the effective use of the devices.

+Maintenance and Technical Support

+The durability and self-repair design of the XO laptops were meant to address the harsh conditions in developing regions.
+However, ongoing technical support and maintenance were often lacking, as local technicians frequently did not have the necessary training or resources to repair the laptops, resulting in many devices becoming unusable over time.